liqotech/liqo/docs/pages/User/Configure/discovery.md

    and, in this case, it means that anybody can peer with the first Liqo cluster by connecting to host `apiserver1.mydomain.com`, using the TCP protocol on port 6443, with priority and weight equal to zero (which are important only in case of multiple redundant servers).
 More information about SRV records are available on [Wikipedia](https://en.wikipedia.org/wiki/SRV_record).
 * TXT record: this record is opaque to the DNS system and it can contain any information.
 Liqo uses the TXT record to store the `ClusterID` and `LiqoNamespace` parameters presented above.

-Given the proper DNS configuration, the discovery process consist in at least 4 DNS queries:
+Given the proper DNS configuration, the discovery process consists in at least four DNS queries:

 1. `PTR` query to get the list of clusters registered on this domain (mydomain.com);
 2. `SRV` query to get the network parameters (transport-level protocol, TCP/UDP port) required to connect to the Kubernetes API server of the selected cluster;